Please note the competition is now closed.

 What does “Digital Creativity” mean to you?

-Do you think you could address the issues of Clean Water and Sanitation, Good Health and Wellbeing or Sustainable cities and Communities?
+Do you think you could address the issues of Affordable and Clean Energy, Climate Action, Clean Water and Sanitation or Sustainable cities and Communities?

-Do you and three team members want a trip to Germany with flights and hotel paid for to present your winning idea?
+Do you and three team members want to win a funded trip to Malaysia with flights and hotel paid for to present your winning idea?

-We are welcoming all undergraduate and postgraduate students of our member universities to enter WTUN’s first student competition.
+We are welcoming all undergraduate and postgraduate students of our member universities to enter WTUN’s annual student competition.

 All you have to do is use Digital Creativity in some way to try and address one of the WTUN’s chosen United Nations Sustainable Development Goals:

-We are seeking new and innovative solutions to address the three topics above, and we invite project proposals from, preferably, multi-disciplinary teams.
+We are seeking new and innovative solutions to address the four topics above, and we invite project proposals from student teams (undergraduate, postgraduate or a combination and preferably multi-disciplinary).

-Here, we invite you to submit your ideas in the form of a proposal that will be assessed by our judges, and the winning team will be selected to present their idea at the next meeting of the WTUN in Germany in October 2020.
+Here, we invite you to submit your ideas in the form of a proposal and short video that will be assessed by our judges, and the winning team will be selected to present their idea at the next meeting of the WTUN in Malaysia in October 2021.

 The WTUN membership will then decide on whether further funding can be made available to deliver the project itself.